 They are right that the United States is dangerously neglecting clean-energy innovation.
 But an energy agenda built on fears of a clean-energy race could quickly backfire.
 Technology advances most rapidly when researchers, firms, and governments build on one another's successes.
 When clean-energy investment is seen as a zero-sum game aimed primarily at boosting national competitiveness, however, states often erect barriers.
 They pursue trade and industrial policies that deter foreigners from participating in the clean-energy sectors of their economies, rather than adopting approaches that accelerate cross-border cooperation.
 This slows down the very innovation that they are trying to promote at home and simultaneously stifles innovation abroad.

 To be sure, clean-energy innovation alone will not deliver the energy transformation the world needs.
-It can
+It can drive down the cost of clean energy and narrow the price gap between clean and dirty sources, but it is unlikely to make clean energy consistently cheaper than fossil fuels

 - Full website and iPad access